PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 **Notes:**
 1. A value of *No* for **Cancel Drops** will always use **Cancel Event** instead.
 2. **Cancel Drops** was added in Spigot 1.12.x so older versions of Spigot *must* use **Cancel Events**
-3. **Run External** refers to custom hooks in to mcMMO, EZBlock, and Quests.
+3. **External Hooks** refers to custom hooks in to mcMMO, EZBlock, and Quests.
 See config settings within **AutoFeaturesConfig.yml**.
 It's strongly suggested to use **Cancel Drops** instead so you won't have to enable these features.
 These provides a hacky-fix for the limitations when using **Cancel Events** and may not be perfect.
-4. Zenchantments is very flexible in how it's **BlockShredEvent** works, mostly because it extends the bukkit **BlockBreakEvent**, which is pretty brilliant.
+4. Zenchantments is flexible in how it's **BlockShredEvent** works, mostly because it extends the bukkit **BlockBreakEvent**.
+The events can possibly mix with normal **BlockBreakEvent**s.
 5. It may take some effort to find the ideal priorities to use for your environment to ensure everything works as you envision it.